 Brainiacs, geniuses, and trivia geeks: Want to show off your smarts for a national audience by spouting off some knowledge in the form of a question?

-Jeopardy! is holding one of its annual online tests at the end of January, which could be the first step for potential contestants to get on the popular and long-running game show, now in its 36th season.
+Jeopardy! is holding one of its anytime online tests, which could be the first step for potential contestants to get on the popular and long-running game show.

-A few million eggheads and bookworms across North America will be taking the 15-minute, 50-question quiz over a three-night period as they shoot their shot at geeky fame, fortune, and potentially a lot of dough.
+A few million eggheads and bookworms across North America will be taking the 15-minute, 50-question quiz as they shoot their shot at geeky fame, fortune, and potentially a lot of dough.

-The test, which covers the same sort of knowledge and categories that are seen on the show, will be conducted on the Jeopardy! website nightly from Tuesday, January 28, to Thursday, January 30.
+The test, which covers the same sort of knowledge and categories that are seen on the show, will be conducted on the Jeopardy! website until the end of April.

 There’s also the daily J!6 game, where you pick six Jeopardy!-style categories that cover pop culture and general knowledge and answer a single question from each.

-Look, we know it’s unlikely you’ll absorb the sum total of human knowledge in the next 72 hours.
-But you can sharpen your wits or refresh your memory about the works of Shakespeare or world geography.
+Look, we know it’s unlikely you’ll absorb the sum total of human knowledge, but you can sharpen your wits or refresh your memory about the works of Shakespeare or world geography.

 You could also surf through the J!
-Archive, an exhaustive online compendium of every single episode of the modern version of Jeopardy! that’s aired since 1984, including every answer that Trebek has asked about over the last 34 years.
+Archive, an exhaustive online compendium of every single episode of the modern version of Jeopardy! that’s aired since 1984, including every answer that Trebek has asked about over nearly four decades.
 (Every.
 Single.
 Question.)
 Since Jeopardy! producers are known to repeat categories and answers on occasion, it wouldn’t be a bad idea.

 A “Launch the Test” button will then appear, which launch a new window where the test will occur.
-If it’s within an hour of test time, a countdown clock will then be visible and let you know how long until the test begins.
-Fittingly, the Jeopardy! theme will start playing during the last 30 seconds.
+You'll have a 30 second countdown before the test begins.

-As you can see in the video above from one of last year's tests, you’ll have 15 seconds per question to answer once things get going.
+As you can see in the video above, you’ll have 15 seconds per question to answer once things get going.
 Be calm, since (realistically) you don’t have time to freak out.
 Just type your answer as quickly as possible and move on.

 Are you drawing a blank on a particular answer?
 Just take your best guess, because anything is better than nothing.
 You won’t be penalized for a wrong answer and might just get lucky.
 Or you could always put down “Turd Ferguson” just for laughs.